Job 38:1-18 – God Finally Speaks to Job

 So, what is the purpose of this creation talk?
 Job remains in the dark about why he, or any human, should suffer.
 As often happens, we form questions for God, and when the answer comes, it does not deal directly with the questions that we raised.
 Perhaps the questions were unanswerable.
 The most common understanding of God’s response is exactly this point.
 Job and his friends have been trying to answer a question that they can never solve.
 There are mysteries beyond human comprehension, such as, how to make a world or how to explain suffering.
 Job is advised to recognize human limits and trust that God will take care of what Job and others cannot know or do.

 Further, the creation talk also suggests that one can look for signs of God’s work in the created world.
 The order of seasons, the power of waves and storms, the beauty of trees and flowers and lakes and mountains–all point to a benevolent Creator who made and sustains this world.
-We can find something about God by looking carefully at the world that God has made.
+We can find out something about God by looking carefully at the world that God has made.